1. Application of Terms and Conditions

 b) appropriate any payment made by the Customer to such of the Services (or services supplied under any other contract between the Customer and the Supplier) as the Supplier may think fit (notwithstanding any purported appropriation by the Customer); and

-c) charge the Customer interest (both before and after any judgement) on the amount unpaid, at the rate of 5% per annum above London Interbank Offered Rate (LIBOR) from time to time, until payment in full is made (a part of a month being treated as a full month for the purpose of calculating interest).
+c) charge the Customer interest (both before and after any judgement) on the amount unpaid, at the rate of 5% per annum above Bank of England base rate from time to time, until payment in full is made (a part of a month being treated as a full month for the purpose of calculating interest).

 9.2 This condition applies if: